Rest-frame near-infrared sizes of galaxies at cosmic noon: objects in JWST's mirror are smaller than they appeared: Discussion Conclusions

 In this Letter, we investigate the effect that new information from {\em JWST} --- diffraction-limited space-based \fourmic imaging --- has on the measured sizes of galaxies at cosmic noon.
 While the size-mass relation was thought to be relatively well-understood over this mass and redshift regime \citep[e.g.,][]{vanderwel14,mowla18,kawinwanichakij21}, recent work has called into question whether this view is biased by the rest-optical nature of \emph{HST} observations \citep[e.g.,][]{suess19a,suess19b,suess20,mosleh20,miller22}.
 These new \emph{JWST} observations allow us to directly measure the rest-frame infrared morphologies of galaxies --- a reasonably reliable proxy for their stellar mass distribution --- at cosmic noon for the first time, testing whether our previous picture of size evolution was biased by the available data.

 We find that galaxies tend to be smaller at \fourmic than they are at $1.5\mu$m (Figure~\ref{fig:size_comparison}).
 This mirrors results in the local universe \citep[e.g.,][]{kelvin12,lange15}, and shows that galaxy structures were already complex 8--10\,Gyr ago.
 Strikingly, the effect strongly depends on galaxy properties: more massive galaxies and galaxies with redder $V-J$ colors have stronger color gradients than their less massive, bluer counterparts.
-On average, $10^9\rm{M}_\odot$ galaxies have the same \fourmic and \onemic sizes; by $10^{11}\rm{M}_\odot$, \fourmic galaxy sizes are $\sim 25$\,\% smaller than their $1.5\mu$m sizes.
+On average, $10^9\rm{M}_\odot$ galaxies have the same \fourmic and \onemic sizes; by $10^{11}\rm{M}_\odot$, \fourmic galaxy sizes are $\sim 30$\,\% smaller than their $1.5\mu$m sizes.
 These results qualitatively agree with previous studies which have used stellar population synthesis modelling to measure galaxy mass profiles: these studies have generally found that galaxy half-mass radii are smaller than half-light radii, with the effect becoming more important at higher stellar masses \citep{suess19a,miller22}.
-However, this study is the first which is able to directly measure sizes in the rest-frame infrared, greatly reducing the reliance on stellar population models.
+However, we emphasize the novel, model-independent nature of this result; all previous studies have relied on stellar population synthesis modeling to infer M/L ratios.
+This modeling is known to be sensitive to a host of systematic uncertainties due to e.g., dust-metallicity-age degeneracies and even the initial mass function.
+The fact that galaxies do indeed appear smaller at 4\micron\ points to an exciting new era of stellar mass-weighted structural studies with \emph{JWST}.

 The differences we observe between $1.5\mu$m and \fourmic sizes call into question our understanding of the galaxy size-mass relation.
 Because more massive galaxies tend to have stronger \fourmic/$1.5\mu$m size differences, the inferred slope of the size-mass relation flattens: more massive galaxies may {\it not} be larger than less massive ones.
 If the strength of color gradients evolves with redshift \citep[as suggested by][]{suess19a,suess19b}, then galaxies at cosmic noon may {\it not} be significantly smaller than their local counterparts.
 If color gradients differ between star-forming and quiescent galaxies --- beyond the scope of our current limited sample size, but perhaps suggested by the trends with color we observe in Figure~\ref{fig:cgrad_mass} --- then quiescent galaxies may {\it not} be smaller at fixed mass than star-forming galaxies.
 All three of our \emph{HST}-based ``rules of thumb" about galaxy sizes may change with \emph{JWST}'s new window into the infrared universe.
 While this first-look study focused only on the sizes of bright, \emph{HST}-selected galaxies, our picture of the galaxy size-mass relation will undoubtedly change with \emph{JWST}.